Skip to main content

 • the name of the plan;

-• the notes and directives of the physician writing the monitoring;
+• the notes of the physician writing the monitoring;

-• the reference to the prototype containing the validation rules for the observations entered by the patient;
+• the reference to the prototype containing the validation rules for the detections entered by the patient;

 • the start date of the monitoring;